Homeschooling is so popular and many people are cashing in on this, charging large sums of money for online courses and classes.

 Another good idea is to collect together a list of books throughout the year then take advantage of the Amazon 3 for 2 sale and Barnes & Noble sales when they happen.

-Yes, I mentioned the courses and classes (Outschool has classes from $10 per class) all over the internet, but there are also plenty of free resources.
+Yes, I mentioned the courses and classes (Outschool (affiliate link) has classes from $10 per class) all over the internet, but there are also plenty of free resources.
 Search online for popular homeschool blogs or join a homeschool forum or Facebook group and ask for ideas.

 Many veteran homeschool bloggers have posts of themed unit studies which are a great place to start.
 If you sign up to their mailing lists, they may also send free resources.

-When you need specialist help, like Math, for example, if you have a 2nd – 5th grader, we love the Revolution Math program, that provides live teaching with fun at-home accessories to help learning difficult concepts.
+When you need specialist help, like Math, for example, if you have a 2nd – 5th grader, we love the Revolution Math (affiliate link) program, that provides live teaching with fun at-home accessories to help learning difficult concepts.